Records with Sonobeat in 1971

 The band's name is Genesee, with just one "s" followed by "ee", but it's constantly misspelled in Austin newspaper ads for nightclubs where the band regularly plays.
 You'd think those clubs would eventually get it right...

 It's the end of January 1971 in Austin, Texas.
 Sonobeat co-founder and producer Bill Josey Sr. records progressive rock band Genesee at his Western Hills Drive studio in northwest Austin.
-Genesee is a short-lived progressive rock band that plays the Club Saracen and Jade Room in downtown Austin but has little traction with or interest in the waning frat party scene at The University of Texas.
+Genesee is a short-lived progressive rock band that plays The Chequered Flag, Club Saracen, and Jade Room in downtown Austin but has little traction with or interest in the waning frat party scene at The University of Texas.
 Tommy Taylor, longtime drummer with Eric Johnson and our go-to guy for Austin '60s music geneology, and Layton DePenning (formerly of Lavender Hill Express) recall that Genesee has two incarnations, the first featuring Layton himself, Chuck Rogers, Gary P. Nunn (also formerly of Lavender Hill Express), Jerry Potter (brother of Bubble Puppy guitarist Todd Potter), and Dallas native Richard Dean.
 When this first version of the band fails financially, it regroups following the departure of Richard and Jerry and shifts musical directions.
 Layton recalls that the first incarnation disbands after about a year.
 It's the second incarnation of Genesee that Sonobeat records in 1971.